 In this kind of rapid market behavior, you would need a trading console that can show you all the relevant action – price movement, recent transactions, foreign entries and exits, etc; and allow easy entering of orders.

 More importantly, you’d want your online stockbroker to be available online when you want to place your orders.
 Complaining that you can’t buy or sell stocks because of a system downtime of your online broker during market hours is the last thing you’d want to have.

 Take note however that this is much less of a concern if you have a much longer time horizon for your investments; in other words, if you’re holding fundamentally great companies where price action is a lot less volatile.

 In this aspect, good options are COL Financial, Philstocks and FirstMetroSec and MakeTrade.

 I must also say that BPI Trade has just the most boring trading page.
 FirstMetroSec has also a platform quite similar to COL. It can be a good choice if you have an existing Metrobank account.

 Maketrade and BDO Nomura currently uses the PSETradex trading platform.

 Other online features and services that cater to more advanced market players can also be a factor.

-MakeTrade, COL and FirstMetro for example have extensive tools like charting, comprehensive market researches, market calendars and similar useful content to help you guide in your trade decisions.
+MakeTrade, COL, Philstocks and FirstMetro for example have extensive tools like charting, comprehensive market researches, market calendars and similar useful content to help you guide in your trade decisions.
 They can be be useful tools if you aspire to be a skilled trader down the road.

 4. Customer Service